 These pirate theme party ideas are intended for grown-ups who want to throw a really fun party they’ll remember forever.
 Wonder if this theme will work for you?
 Well, a pirate theme party is perfect for times when the birthday guy is irrepressible, a bit mischievous, and hasn’t quite “grown up.”
 Is your guest of honor a rascal like this?
 If so, read on!

 Wait a second.
 Aren’t pirate-themed parties for little boys?
 Well, yes they are…but!
 You can make this work for older “kids” and have quite a lot of fun with it.
 It’s a great party to decorate and so much fun for guests and you!
-Real pirates came in all ages, shapes and sizes, so it can be that way now.
+Real pirates came in all ages, shapes, and sizes, so it can be that way now.

 By the way, I’ve geared this page towards a male birthday because the vast majority of pirates were men.
-In fact, women weren’t even allow aboard ship.
+In fact, women weren’t even allowed aboard a ship.
 It was a crime!
 However, if you wish to use this theme for a female birthday, more power to ya!
 We don’t discriminate around here.
 It’s completely up to you!

 Now, let’s take a look, shall we?

 The Premise Behind My Pirate Theme Party Ideas

 Pirate Eye Patches Black Felt Pirate Bandana Face Mask Party Supplies, Paper Plates, Plastic Cutlery, Cups, and Napkins Funny Party Hats Pirate Party Set – Pirate Birthday Party Ocean Pirate Beach Theme Party DecorationsSkull Print Pirate Hat Eye Patches S